Parentification

 Over time, many adults lose connection to their own emotional safety and internal stability.

-Some people continue feeling responsible for everyone around them while quietly carrying chronic tension and exhaustion internally.
+Many adults continue feeling responsible for everyone around them while carrying chronic tension and exhaustion.

 • releasing inappropriate responsibility